ejb711/OPHV2/client/README-FRONTEND.md

 - Never throws exceptions that break app functionality
 - Logs errors to console in development mode
 - Automatically retries on temporary failures
+- Safe to use in try/catch blocks without breaking app flow

+**Performance Notes**:
+- All logging is asynchronous and non-blocking
+- Failed logs don't interrupt user workflows
+- Automatic batching for high-frequency events
+- Uses Firestore optimized write patterns

 ---